Daniel-KM/Omeka-S-module-BlockPlus/README.md

 composer install --no-dev
 ```

-Then install it like any other Omeka module.
+Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [installing a module] and follow the
-config instructions.

 Usage since version 3.4.22 for Omeka S v4.1